Manufactured By: Allan Herschell Company – Buffalo, New York

 Hourly Capacity: 640 riders per hour

 The first Little Dipper coaster was designed by David Bradley in 1946.
-Two years later he sold the rights to Allan Herschell Company which manufactured a wide variety of kiddie rides.
-(Three Allan Herschell kiddie rides still operate at Lagoon – Baby Boats, Sky Fighter and the Helicopters).
+Two years later he sold the rights to Allan Herschell Company which already manufactured a wide variety of kiddie rides.

-The train was originally painted red, but some time around the mid-1970s, a yellow stripe was added around each car with the Lagoon logo painted on the front car under the Alan Herschell grill emblem.
-Kiddie Coaster was eventually replaced by Puff The Little Fire Dragon in 1985.
+The original factory paint job had a two-tone color scheme.
+Later the train was painted solid red.
+By the late 1970s, a yellow stripe was added around each car with the Lagoon logo painted on the front car under the Allan Herschell grille emblem.

 “You went up the hill slowly like a regular roller coaster and then there were several hills around the track.
 You got to go around twice.”